 There has always been a natural sense of respect and appreciation for people that have accomplished a higher level of fitness, this of course depends on what level you take your weight training to - but it will ultimately reflect on your life!

-Building consistency and repetitious discipline as a beginner has its challenges.
-The thing that often gets missed or overlooked for beginners is: practicing the art of patience!
+Patience: building consistency and repetitious discipline as a beginner has its challenges, this commonly gets missed or overlooked for beginners is: practising the art of patience!

-You don't have to be the most patient person in the world, but it does help if you can manage some aspects of it.
-Try not to be in a hurry, weight training for beginners is a lifestyle, not a sprint.
+You don't have to be the most patient person in the world, but it does help, just try avoid being in a hurry, weight training for beginners is a lifestyle, not a sprint.

-The best bodies in the business were built by trial and error. learn to practice and feel each exercise, be persistent and consistent... builds patients.
+The best bodies in the business were built by trial and error. learn to practice and feel each exercise, being persistent and consistent... builds patients.

-Only consistent effort with the weights builds this kind of discipline and character uniquely in each athlete, you're essentially: changing yourself from top to bottom inward and outwardly, so...
+Only consistent effort with the weights builds this kind of discipline and character uniquely in each athlete, essentially you're: changing yourself from top to bottom inward and outwardly, so...
 You need to be patient!

 Start each and every workout, even if it’s a short one, by thoroughly warming-up, stretching all the joints, tendons, ligaments and muscles that you will be working that day.